 It turned out, a woman by the name of 'Irene Craigmile' did know Amelia Earhart in the 1930s.
 Born

 Irene O'Crowley to Richard Joseph O'Crowley and his wife, Bridget Doyle O'Crowley, she was mostly raised by her maternal and

 paternal extended families.
 She became Irene Craigmile in 1927, when she married Charles Craigmile, a civil engineer from

 Shown between her husband, Charles Craigmile,

 Craigmile tragically died in 1931.
 The following year, just a few months after Amelia became the first woman to fly solo

-across the Atlantic, the Akron Beacon Journal of Ohio published a group photograph displaying both Amelia Earhart and the
+across the Atlantic, the Akron Beacon Journal of Ohio published a photograph displaying both Amelia Earhart and the recently

-recently widowed, Irene Craigmile within it.
-The two were shown among a group of women aviators visiting the hospitalized
+widowed, Irene Craigmile within it.
+The two were shown among a group of women aviators visiting the hospitalized pilot, Louise

 |The Akron Beacon Journal, September 1, 1932

 Above: Amelia Earhart outlined in white, Irene